EBI-Metagenomics/mgnifams/README.md

 **Exporting biome and pfam data for site**

 The next two scripts query the protein PGSQL db (plp) to gather and parse information regarding the family underlying protein biomes and pfams.
+The generated data are used to build biome sunburst, and domain architecture plots respectively on the mgnifams-site.

 A db_config.ini file with secrets must be passed in the scripts.